 In the battle of the sexes, it’s women who worry far more than men about paying to keep the house warm (44 per cent compared to 32 per cent).
 This doesn’t stop them from turning on the central heating early though.
 Women also helped to disprove the man flu theory, with one-third dreading getting ill compared to less than a quarter of men.
 More women than men admitted to feeling the cold and hating dark mornings.

-Fifteen per cent of men expressed their inner Scrooge by confessing to a loathing of Christmas adverts, songs and saving up for presents.
+Fifteen per cent of men expressed their inner Scrooge by confessing to a loathing of Christmas adverts.
+They also highlighted Christmas songs and saving up for presents as pet hates.
 Meanwhile, 14 per cent of women complained about the return of the new football season.

 The biggest winter woe among millennials was de-icing the car (52 per cent), followed by being cold and getting ill.
 Baby boomers are most affected by the cold (54 per cent), yet it’s people aged 25 to 34 that most dread feeling poorly.

-Other pet peeves that came high across the board included the winter weather, namely the rain (40 per cent), the clocks going back (28 per cent), and generally feeling miserable (24 per cent).
+Other pet peeves that came high across the board included the winter weather.
+This includes the rain (40 per cent), the clocks going back (28 per cent), and generally feeling miserable (24 per cent).

 Rather more unusual complaints included a hatred for wearing tights and not being able to visit beer gardens.
 One respondent lamented not being able to play golf and another feels their hackles rise whenever their glasses steam up in warm shops.